 Because of this, anchoring is limited to a small area not far from the the Washington State Ferries maintenance dock.
 This makes the area where you can anchor pretty cramped, but in the fall and winter time, we had no problem finding a spot.
 We have yet to anchor here in terrible weather.
 For the most part, its a calm anchorage.

 We don’t necessarily come here for the solitude, but that’s fine.
 We love exploring Winslow’s shops and restaurants, where you can provision, pick up gifts and dine on fantastic food that rivals what you can find in Seattle.
-A trail that winds around part of the harbor and includes signs that explain the community’s history as a sawmill (and the environmental impact the past has had on the present).
+There is a trail that winds around part of the harbor and includes signs that explain the community’s history as a sawmill (and the environmental impact the past has had on the present).

 Winslow also is home to the Bainbridge Museum of Art, which has free admission, a weekly farmer’s market from April through December, and a children’s museum that for the sake of families of young kids, I hope can survive the pandemic.